ulfbou/Dx.Domain/docs/NON_GOALS.md

 If a feature primarily adds runtime checks that the type system could enforce, it does not belong.

+(Clarification: `Invariant` and `Require` helpers are permitted because they enforce already‑declared rules and fail via kernel values; they do not add semantics.)

 ### 5. A Convenience Layer